Svendeer/Archfetch/README.md

 Configuration:

-### clone this repo and add an alias to your bashrc o zshrc
+### Install wmctrl on your system; then, clone this repo and add an alias to your bashrc o zshrc

 Example: